 If you would like to get bone broth powder go here

-By checking the box below you authorize and agree that you are receiving a Recurring Monthly Delivery and Subscription of our bone broth and agree to a 3 shipment minimum, one shipment per 30 days after the initial order.
+By checking the terms and conditions box when having a recurring subscription delivery selected, you authorize and agree that you are receiving a Recurring Monthly Delivery and Subscription of our bone broth and agree to a 3 shipment minimum, one shipment per 30 days after the initial order.
 Your recurring orders will be processed every 30 days from the time of the first order.

 These transactions are final; NO cancellations, refunds, changes to address, changes to products, order processing, order delays and shipping schedules can be applied to these orders.
 This creates a streamlined and predictable workflow for us and is what allows us to pass on savings to you.
 This is what allows us to pass on savings to you.
 You may of course cancel your recurring subscription any time after the 3 months are up by contacting us at (800) 453-6007 or from your email once you order.